Minimize Your Compliance Costs

 A Human Resource Manager should not be treated as a very expensive filing clerk, while an Accountant/CPA should not be burdened with records management.
 You might be utilizing them to perform admin tasks as a stop-gap measure, but that decision could cost you more in the long run.
 In fact, the time-consuming nature of admin tasks is a major barrier to adding strategic value across departments.

-When your files are digitized and stored centrally, you also enable collaboration, swift and controlled data sharing among employees.
-It is far different from physical sharing which can be time consuming and costly.
-Chances are, what QA Auditors would require, are what ISO auditors would need.
+When your files are digitized and stored centrally, you also enable collaboration, and swift and controlled data sharing among employees.
+It is far different from physical sharing which can be time-consuming and costly.
+Chances are, what QA Auditors would require, is what ISO auditors would need.
 What Internal Auditors would need, are what Finance Personnel and Customers would demand.
-Moreover, the Data Privacy Act (DPA) pre-requisites are almost identical to EU General Data Protection Regulation (GDPR) requirements.
+Moreover, the Data Privacy Act (DPA) prerequisites are almost identical to EU General Data Protection Regulation (GDPR) requirements.
 There's no more need for multiple copies.

 4. Manage Record Retention Processes